ClementNerma/NightOS/docs/specs/shell.md

 - Builtin commands are treated internally by the shell
 - Application commands will result in launching the requested application in a separate process

-## Scripting language

-You can find more about the script language in the language's [specifications document](../specs/shell-scripting.md).

 ## Command pipes

 When an application is started from a command, its [execution context](applications/context.md#execution-context) indicates it and the process gets access to several pipes called the _command pipes_: